Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Covariant proof of quadratic-in-spin integrability

-These brackets are shown to vanish when $\kappa=1$ in the following section.
-The calculation crucially (and heavily) relies on the identities verified by the KY tensor and the properties of type-D Einstein spacetimes, as reviewed in \ref{sec:KY}.
+all of which we compute in Sec.~\ref{sec:integrability}.
+The first two are shown to vanish only $\kappa = 1$, the calculation relying heavily on the identities verified by the KY tensor and on the algebraic structure of type-D Einstein spacetimes established in Sec. \ref{sec:KY}.